-- b) MARKET ACCEPTANCE/STUDIES: Because of the anti-biotech attitude of Austrian consumers the Austrian retail sector agreed to refrain from stocking or selling biotech foods.
-Anti-biotech NGOs, farmers' organizations, the food-processing sector, and the retail sector carry out anti-biotech campaigns promoting GE-free food. - Campaigning for "GMO-Free" Food: Anti-biotech NGOs, the Austrian government and increasingly, the retail sector and the food industry are promoting biotech-free food products.
+- a) PUBLIC/PRIVATE OPINIONS: Driven by a generation of anti-biotech NGOs and government messaging, the average Austrian consumer has a very negative attitude towards biotech crops and food derived from biotech crops.
+Food products that must be labeled "biotech" do not sell in Austria. - b) MARKET ACCEPTANCE/STUDIES: Because of the anti-biotech attitude of Austrian consumers the Austrian retail sector agreed to refrain from stocking or selling biotech foods.
+Anti-biotech NGOs, farmers' organizations, the food-processing sector, and the retail sector carry out anti-biotech campaigns promoting GE-free food. - Campaigning for "GMO-Free" Food: Anti-biotech NGOs, the Austrian government, and increasingly, the retail sector and the food industry are promoting biotech-free food products.
 According to the Austrian food codex, which provides criteria for labeling requirements for biotech free products, meat, eggs, and dairy can only be labeled "biotech-free" if produced from animals fed biotech-free feed.
-Several years ago, a few Austrian dairies began promoting biotech milk.
-Today, all milk produced in Austria meets the requirements for biotech free production.
-As of October 2010, most Austrian fresh egg production, and as of January 2012 most Austrian broiler production use biotech free feeds.
+Several years ago, a few Austrian dairies began promoting "biotech-free" milk.
+Today, all milk produced in Austria meets the requirements for biotech-free production.
+As of October 2010, most Austrian fresh egg production, and as of January 2012 most Austrian broiler production use biotech-free feeds.
+But GE soybean products are still a main ingredient in pig-feed.

-Some Austrian related data can be found in the latest special Eurobarometer publication on GE food products.
-Austrian studies related to GE products (in German) can be found at the website of the Austrian health ministry.
+Austrian studies related to GE products (in German) can be found at a website of the Austrian Social Ministry.